ADA Compliance Guide

 WCAG 2.1 AA covers 50 success criteria organized under four principles: Perceivable, Operable, Understandable, and Robust.
 Key requirements include providing text alternatives for images and non-text content, ensuring all functionality works via keyboard alone, meeting minimum color contrast ratios of 4.5:1 for normal text, providing captions for video content, making forms fully labeled and error messages descriptive, ensuring content reflows properly on mobile devices at 320px width, and avoiding content that relies solely on sensory characteristics like color to convey information.
 The full specification is detailed, but the practical impact is that every page, form, PDF, and interactive element on your site needs to be reviewed.

-If you haven't started yet, begin now.
-First, run an automated scan to identify the scope of issues on your site — tools like ADA CodeFix can scan your pages and generate a prioritized list of WCAG violations with specific code fixes.
+If you haven't fully audited your site, start now.
+First, run an automated scan to identify the scope of issues — tools like ADA CodeFix can scan your pages and generate a prioritized list of WCAG violations with specific code fixes.
 Second, address critical issues first: missing alt text, form labels, keyboard traps, and contrast failures account for the majority of violations.
 Third, review your PDFs and documents — these are covered by the rule and are often overlooked.
 Fourth, test with actual assistive technology: run through key user flows with a screen reader (NVDA or VoiceOver) and keyboard-only navigation.
 Fifth, establish an ongoing process because accessibility is not a one-time fix; new content and features need to be checked continuously.

 What About Title III and Private Businesses

-The April 2026 deadline applies specifically to Title II (government entities).
+The Title II rule applies specifically to government entities.
 Title III, which covers private businesses and places of public accommodation, does not yet have a formal rulemaking with a specific WCAG standard — but courts have consistently held that business websites must be accessible under Title III.
 The DOJ has signaled intent to pursue Title III rulemaking as well.
 Private businesses should not treat the absence of a formal rule as permission to ignore accessibility.
 The legal risk is real and growing, and adopting WCAG 2.1 AA as your standard now is the most defensible position regardless of which title applies to your organization.

 Check Your Website Now